hazelcast/hazelcast-reference-manual/src/ClusterSHScript.md

 `sh cluster.sh --operation force-start --address 172.16.254.1 --port 5702 --groupname test --password test`

 <br></br>

+**Getting the current cluster version:**

+To get the cluster version, use the following command:

+`sh cluster.sh -o get-cluster-version -a 172.16.254.1 -p 5702 -g test -P test`

+The following also gets the cluster state, using the alternative parameter names (e.g. `--port` instead of `-p`):

+`sh cluster.sh --operation get-cluster-version --address 172.16.254.1 --port 5702 --groupname test --password test`

+<br></br>

+**Changing cluster version:**

+Learn more about when you should change the cluster version in [Rolling Upgrades section](#Rolling-member-upgrades-across-minor-versions).

+To change the cluster version to `3.9`, use the following command:

+`sh cluster.sh -o change-cluster-version -v 3.9 -a 172.16.254.1 -p 5702 -g test -P test`

+Cluster version is always in `major.minor` format, using other formats will result in a failure.

+<br></br>
 ![image](images/NoteSmall.jpg) ***NOTE:*** *Currently, this script is not supported on the Windows platforms.*